pytorch/pytorch/README.md

 --------------------------------------------------------------------------------

 This branch realizes some learning rate schedulers with a unified interfere.
+The source file is located in `/torch/optim/lr_scheduler.py`.

 Each scheduler should contains three methods:
  - \_\_init\_\_()